tikv/tikv/components/test_coprocessor_plugin/README.md

 crate-type = ["cdylib"]
 ```

-When a crate specifies an example plugin as a dependency, a `cdylib` will be built in the `target/<profile>` directory.
+When a crate specifies an example plugin as a dependency, a `dylib` will be built in the
+`target/<profile>` directory.
 The function `coprocessor_plugin_api::pkgname_to_libname()` can be used to resolve the package name
 to a proper library name.

+Also make sure to whitelist plugins in `scripts/check-bins.py` for not containing jemalloc.